beatobongco/DFN-Base/README.md

 A special image that copies your `requirements.txt` to `/usr/src/app` and the executes `pip install requirements.txt`

+If you choose to use a python image without `-onbuild` you need to include the following:

 ```
 COPY . /usr/src/app
 WORKDIR /usr/src/app
 RUN pip install -r requirements.txt
 ```

-If you choose to use a python image without -onbuild you need to include the above.

 `FROM` - which Docker image you will use

 `COPY` [host path] [container path] - copies directory contents from host path to container path.
-Faster than ADD because ADD can be used to copy and extract zipped files from URLs
+Faster than ADD because ADD has extra overhead and can be used to copy and extract zipped files from URLs

 `WORKDIR`- set the pwd in the container